SomeWeekendReading/someweekendreading.github.io/_posts/2023-01-27-fda-vrbpac-covid-vaccine-composition-changes.md

 meeting, because people always want to tweak until the last minute.  _C'est la vie._

 There is also on that page a link to the YouTube video capturing the whole meeting, in case you want to sit through a day-long video.
-(What's _wrong_ with you?)
+(In which case: what's _wrong_ with you?!)

 ### Meeting Discussion Topics &amp; Voting Question